greenelab/connectivity-search-manuscript/manuscript.md

 **From null distribution to _p_-value for DWPCs.**
 Null DWPC distributions are shown for three metapaths between Alzheimer's disease and the circadian rhythm pathway, selected from Figure @fig:webapp-metapaths.
 For each metapath, null DWPCs are computed on 200 permuted hetnets and grouped according to source--target degree.
-Histograms show the null DWPCs for the degree group corresponding to Alzheimer's disease and the circadian rhythm pathway (as noted in the plot titles by deg.)
+Histograms show the null DWPCs for the degree group corresponding to Alzheimer's disease and the circadian rhythm pathway (as noted in the plot titles by deg).
 The proportion of null DWPCs that were zero is calculated, forming the "hurdle" of the null distribution model.
 The nonzero null DWPCs are modeled using a gamma distribution, which can be fit solely from a sample mean and standard deviation.
 The mean of nonzero null DWPCs is denoted with a diamond, with the standard deviation plotted twice as a line in either direction.